Skip to contents

 nnet$model

 The fit can now be performed, modifying the parameters (weights) of nnet in-place.
 Note that the argument y of fit accepts a trunc_obs object.
-In our example, the vector y is silently converted to an untruncated, uncensored trunc_obs object. fit() returns the keras_training_history of the underlying call to fit() on the keras.engine.training.Model.
+In our example, the vector y is silently converted to an untruncated, uncensored trunc_obs object. fit() returns the keras_training_history of the underlying call to fit() on the keras.src.models.model.Model.

 nnet_fit <- fit(